 - Casing: The fabric part of the tyre that supports the rubber tread.
 In a tubeless tyre, this needs to be airtight to maintain the tyre’s pressure.

-Hookless bead: A spillover from mountain bike wheels, hookless beads remove the lip from the wheel rim.
+- Hookless bead: A spillover from mountain bike wheels, hookless beads remove the lip from the wheel rim.
 This allows the wheel to be lighter and stronger, while the tyre-rim interface can be more aerodynamically efficient.
-But some tyre makers advise against fitting their road tyres on hookless rims, as there’s less contact with the tyre and a potentially increased risk of the tyre blowing off the rim.
+But some tyre makers advise against fitting their road tyres on hookless rims because there’s less contact with the tyre and a potentially increased risk of the tyre blowing off the rim.
 It’s best to check manufacturers’ websites for any compatibility issues.

-Sealant: Liquid poured into the tyre, typically based on latex, that helps it form an airtight bond to the rim and will stop air leaks from minor punctures.
+- Sealant: Liquid poured into the tyre, typically latex-based, that helps it form an airtight bond to the rim and stop air leaks from minor punctures.

 - Track pump: A long hand-operated pump for tyres.
 Using a standard track pump is often enough to seat a tubeless tyre, although you may need a reservoir pump to get a seal without too much elbow grease.

 - Tread: The rubber compound that forms the outer surface of the tyre on which you ride.

 - Tubeless-ready wheel: You need a tubeless-ready wheelset to set up tubeless tyres on your bike.
 Most, but not all, newer wheelsets will be tubeless-ready.
 They’ll be built to tolerances that mean there’s a close fit to tubeless tyres, which should aid installation.
 But some may need to have tubeless rim tape fitted to set them up for tubeless running.